LEMONTREE-Land-Ecosystem-Models/global_subdaily_gpp/README.md

   1/8 and a memory effect for slow responses of $\alpha = 1/15$.
 The slowly responding parameters are set to track noon conditions.

+### Local times

 The models are divided into longitudinal bands to be run in parallel on the HPC.
 Because the input datasets use UTC times, the models are fitted to each column of longitudinal data independently, using the appropriate local time to correctly identify noon conditions within the datasets.

+Handling this has a couple of effects:

+* The local times for the study period do not cover a set of whole days, which at the moment is required in the inputs for calculating realised slow responses.
+The datasets are trimmed to 2000-01-02 and 2019-12-30 in order to get the same number of complete days using the local calendar.

+* The timescale in the output files gives the **local time** for each cell.

 ## SPLASH calculations of aridity and soil moisture